hasura/graphql-engine/docs/graphql/manual/troubleshooting/index.rst

 for information on how this internal state is maintained.
 It is highly recommended doing any modifications to the database schema only through the Hasura console to avoid corrupting the GraphQL engine's state.

-Following are the list of error messages returned by the GraphQL Engine when it encounters an inconsistent state:
+Following are the list of error messages returned by the GraphQL engine when it encounters an inconsistent state:

 Error: no such table/view exists in postgres
 --------------------------------------------